Eating Disorders Program

 The team includes:

-While some children and adolescents can receive care on an outpatient basis, others require hospitalization at Nicklaus Children’s.
+While some children and adolescents can receive treatment on an outpatient basis, others may require hospitalization at Nicklaus Children's.
 During the stay, the child’s health is continuously monitored and first steps are taken to alter behaviors.
 In addition to medical stabilization, therapy is begun to help the adolescents and their families learn how to deal effectively with the disorder and its underlying issues.
 Once the child has left the hospital, medical and psychiatric care along with individual, family and group therapies are available to support the child’s continued recovery.